-The SAN Volume Controller 2145-8F2, SAN Volume Controller 2145-8F4, and the SAN Volume Controller 2145-8G4 frame assembly must be replaced when the system board fails or when replacing other system board components fails to isolate the error.
+The SAN Volume Controller 2145-8G4, SAN Volume Controller 2145-8F4, and the SAN Volume Controller 2145-8F2 frame assembly must be replaced when the system board fails or when replacing other system board components fails to isolate the error.

-Use the information in this topic when you need to remove a fibre channel adapter or fibre channel adapter assemblies.
+"Removing the fibre-channel adapter assembly" on page 427 Use the information in this topic when you need to remove a fibre channel adapter or fibre channel adapter assemblies.

-Use these instructions when you need to replace the adapter assemblies.
+"Replacing the fibre-channel adapter assembly" on page 433 Use these instructions when you need to replace the adapter assemblies.

-You can use the command-line interface (CLI) to check the status of the node.
+"Checking the status of the node using the CLI" on page 21 You can use the command-line interface (CLI) to check the status of the node.

-You can use the command-line interface (CLI) to check the status of the node ports.
+"Checking the status of the node ports using the CLI" on page 21 You can use the command-line interface (CLI) to check the status of the node ports.